What is the Minnesota Department of Human Rights

 Our vision: That we will eradicate discrimination and empower every person in Minnesota with the ability to enjoy all of the benefits of society regardless of race, color, creed, religion, national origin, sex, marital status, disability, age, sexual orientation, familial status, and public assistance status.

 Kevin Lindsey was appointed Commissioner of the Minnesota Department of Human Rights in February 2011.
-He had previously served as a civil litigation attorney in the Office of the Ramsey County Attorney, and has 20 years of experience in resolving complex legal and public policy questions.
+He has more than 25 years of experience in resolving complex legal and public policy questions as an attorney in the private and public sectors.
 Read more about Commissioner Lindsey here.

 Rowzat Shipchandler serves as Deputy Commissioner for the Minnesota Department of Human Rights.
 She oversees the operations of the Department and staffs the Civic Engagement Committee, which is seeks to meaningfully engage Minnesotans in public policy decisions.
 Read more about Deputy Commissioner Shipchandler.